nextauthjs/next-auth/.github/ISSUE_TEMPLATE/typescript.md

 ---
-name: Typescript
+name: TypeScript
-about: Ask a question about NextAuth.js Typescript integration
+about: Ask a question about NextAuth.js TypeScript integration
 labels:
   - question
   - TypeScript